lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ## Conclusion

+All of the examples above describe tests for already existing functions, which have been around for a while and very unlikely contain any bugs.

+(Maybe) My goal was to show how to use QuickCheck library for testing, not how to write code with bugs and then attempt to remove them, you can surely do that on your own now.

 Writing tests doesn't have to be a chore, it can be fun.
 We certainly find it fun at FPComplete and will be happy to provide any consulting or development work.

+...
+More here

+<feedback-form
+    dest="consulting@fpcomplete.com"
+    button-text="Contact us for information on training"
+    subject="I'm interested in training by FP Complete" message="I'd like to hear more about training from FP Complete" submit-text="Contact me about FP Complete training" />